DevTony101/vue-cli-plugin-clean/README.md

 #### Using `basec` through the Vue UI
 You can also use the `basec` command through the Vue user interface like so:

-- In the UI, open your proyect and go to the `Tasks` section, in a newly created proyect there are going to be three basic commands: `serve`, `build` and `lint`.
+- In the UI, open your project and go to the `Tasks` section, in a newly created project there are going to be three basic commands: `serve`, `build` and `lint`.
 Vue Clean also adds a new command called `basec`.

 - You can configure the options for the `basec` command in the modal window opened by the `Parameters` button.
 In the following example we are replicating the `BaseDummy` component we created in the previous section.